Dyson V11 Outsize Review

 There were no trails when I used the boost (or highest) setting.

-Regardless, I would not recommend using this vacuum for sand on hard surfaces as it can stick on the wheels and further increase the risk of scuffing.
+Regardless, I would not recommend using this vacuum on hard surfaces with sand, as it can stick to the wheels and further increase the risk of scuffing.

 Edge cleaning